As you discover more about WordPress, you may occasionally come across references to the term blogroll.

 - Name: Enter the link category name.

-- Slug: The slug shows up in the search-engine friendly URL of the link category.
-It must be in lowercase letters and contain no spaces (use hyphens to separate words).
+- Slug: The slug is the URL bit of the link category.
+It must all be in lowercase letters and contain no spaces (use hyphens to separate words).

 - Description: Some themes may display a link category description.